-{\bf HD~100180} (=~88~Leo, blue $H/h$ symbols) is an F5V star with two cycle periods that \cite{Bal+95} determined to be $3.6\yr$ (fair) and $12.6\yr$ (fair).
-In this case, the shorter period agrees well with the predicted one of $3.9\yr$, but the longer one is predicted to be $20.6\yr$.
+{\bf HD~100180} (=~88~Leo, blue $H/h$ symbols) is an inactive ($\log\bra{R'_{\rm HK}}\approx-4.92$) F5V star ($2.3\Gyr$) with two cycle periods that \cite{Bal+95} determined to be $3.6\yr$ (fair) and $12.6\yr$ (fair).
+In this case, the shorter period agrees well with the computed one of $3.7\yr$, but the longer one turns out to be $19.7\yr$.
 However, given that the time series covered only 25 years, we cannot exclude that the actual period was longer.
 This impression is confirmed by direct inspection of the time series; see \cite{Olah_etal16}, who quote $16.6$--$9.85\yr$ for the range of the longer cycle period.